After Testing Work Gloves, This is The Pair We Use Daily

 Women’s vs. Men’s Work Gloves

-No matter the task at hand, there is no difference between men’s and women’s work gloves other than size and fit.
+The main differences between men’s and women’s work gloves are size and fit.
 Women’s sizes are traditionally smaller, whereas men’s sizes run slightly larger.
 With most brands, women’s glove sizes come in sizes S to L, while men’s sizes typically come in S to 3XL.

 Size Options

-Work gloves that are too tight are uncomfortable and don’t allow for a full range of motion.
-Gloves that are too loose slip and slide, which can be dangerous, in addition to being annoying.
-Ideally, gloves fit snugly around the fingers and the palm without squeezing, rubbing, or pinching.
+Too-tight work gloves don’t allow for a full range of motion, but gloves that are too loose slip and slide, which can be dangerous.
+Ideally, gloves fit snugly around the fingers and palms without squeezing, rubbing, or pinching.

-Most work gloves come in various sizes—typically small, medium, large, and extra large.
-These sizes correspond to the measurement across the palm at the base of the fingers, without including the thumb.
-Sizes aren’t standard, so be sure to measure and double-check the manufacturer’s description of its sizing practices.
+Sizing corresponds to the measurement across the palm at the base of the fingers, without including the thumb.
+Sizes aren’t standard, so be sure to measure and double-check the manufacturer’s sizing guide.

 Protection

-Whether they are needed for doing yard work, shoveling snow, or cleaning out the garage, having work gloves that are durable enough to protect hands is a top priority.
-In most cases, heavy-duty tasks will require gloves that will not wear and tear easily but will cushion hands enough to prevent abrasions, vibration, harmful materials, and cuts.
-For example, mechanics’ gloves are typically resistant to cuts, tears, and scratches as well as water, oils, gasoline, and other corrosive materials.
-Plus, top-quality gloves can protect hands from extreme heat or provide insulation for winter work.
+In most cases, heavy-duty tasks require gloves that will not wear and tear easily but cushion hands enough to prevent abrasions, vibration, harmful materials, and cuts.
+For example, the best mechanics’ gloves resist punctures and tears as well as water, oils, gasoline, and other corrosive materials.
+Plus, top-quality gloves protect hands from extreme heat or provide insulation for winter work

 Dexterity and Comfort

-The best fit possible is ideal for maximizing comfort and functionality.
-Trying to complete a project wearing gloves that are too large is often an exercise in futility.
-And because insulation can trap body heat, gloves that don’t breathe can cause hands to sweat, which can be uncomfortable or downright cold during winter.
+Trying to complete a project wearing ill-fitting gloves is often an exercise in futility.
+And because insulation can trap body heat, gloves that don’t breathe can cause hands to sweat, which can be uncomfortable or downright dangerous during winter.

 Grip